wherewasit/terms/README.md

 1.5 Both free and purchased credits are subject to the expiry date.
 Once the credits expire, they are subject to removal from the account.

 1.6 An account with no valid credits is considered inactive.
-Once an account is inactive, we will keep the account for a grace period of one month.
-After that grace period, the account is subject to removal.
-Once an account is removed, it will not be possible to restore the indexed contents associated with that account.
+We will retain the account in its entirety for a grace period of one month.
+After this grace period, the account and any associated data are subject to removal.
+Once an account or its associated data is removed, restoration is not possible.

 ## 2. Rates
 2.1 The current rates for the Extension's services can be found [on the linked page](https://github.com/wherewasit/rates#the-current-rates-for-the-wherewasit-chrome-extension).